alphagov/government-service-design-manual/technical-architecture/configurationmanagement.md

 ---

 # Configuration management
-You're system is likely much larger than a single application, relying on other supporting infrastructure components.
+Your system is likely much larger than a single application, relying on other supporting infrastructure components.
 Even a simple application probably requires some configuration, to provide database credentials or a web servvice endpoint for instance.
 In order to build robust, scalable